AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<a href="http://www.imore.com/content-blockers-bad-ads-and-what-were-doing-about-it">"Content blockers, bad ads, and what we're doing about it,"</a> iMore</cite>
 </blockquote>

 It gets worse: Ad-tech and social-site tracking combined can now individually identify who you are, who your friends are, and what you and they do online.
-Anonymity is antiquated, read and weep: <a href="http://conferences.sigcomm.org/sigcomm/2009/workshops/wosn/papers/p7.pdf
+Read and weep: <a href="http://conferences.sigcomm.org/sigcomm/2009/workshops/wosn/papers/p7.pdf
 ">"On the Leakage of Personally Identifiable Information Via Online Social Networks"</a>, by AT&T Labs and Worcester Polytechnic Institute researchers.

-Stuffing all these scripts down our browser's throats is choking online news.
-My RJI research data on <a href="https://www.rjionline.org/stories/need-for-speed-1-newspaper-load-times-give-slow-news-day-new-meaning">the (poor) performance of U.S. newspaper websites</a> showed scripts were 56 percent of the page-weight and 35 percent of the file-requests — the two factors most correlated with page-load times.
+Stuffing all these scripts down our browser's throats chokes online news.
+My RJI research data on <a href="https://www.rjionline.org/stories/need-for-speed-1-newspaper-load-times-give-slow-news-day-new-meaning">the (poor) performance of U.S. newspaper websites</a> showed 56 percent of their page-weight and 35 percent of their file-requests were scripts.
 The New York Times examined 50 news sites and <a href="http://www.nytimes.com/interactive/2015/10/01/business/cost-of-mobile-ads.html">"found more than half of all data came from ads and other content filtered by ad blockers."</a>

 Ad tracking pisses people off.
 Ad stalking creeps people out:
 <blockquote>